Basic Wood Fence Repair Tips

 To use the brace to reinforce your fence post, line it up on the side of your post that needs reinforcing.
 You want the bracket to be touching the post, and then hammer it into the ground with a 4 lb sledgehammer until it has been inserted into the concrete base.
 Afterwards you'll nail or screw the metal base to the undamaged portion of wooden fence post.

 These tips will help you extend the lifespan of your fence before replacing it.
 However, if there's serious structural damage to the fence, you'll want to consider replacement.
 Not only are damaged fences a potential safety hazard, but you may even end up spending more trying to repair it.
 If you're considering installing one yourself, it's important to weigh the pros and cons of building your own fence.
-Additionally, you can read our post on knowing when to repair or replace your fence here.
+There are also basic maintenance steps you can take to keep your fence looking great for longer- like applying fence stain.

 Want Your Fence Installed by a Pro?